Uberspace/lab/source/guide_buildbot.rst

 Buildbot is an open-source framework for automating software build, test, and release processes.
 At its core, Buildbot is a job scheduling system: it queues jobs, executes the jobs when the required resources are available, and reports the results.
 It can be easily installed and serve as a continuous integration platform to be used together with a variety of version control solutions, including gitea.

-In this tutorial, we will first follow along with the official installation manual and set up a ``hello world``-system that we will then extend to be used with gitea.
+In this tutorial, we will first follow along with the official installation manual and set up a ``hello world``-system and will extend the standard installation of Buildbot_ with a gitea_-Plugin.

 ----